psaelango/poke-api/README.md

 - you can use libraries, or write your own table from scratch, it's up to you but writing your own table can give you bonus points
 - we want to see your core JS and React skills
 - advanced react concepts can give you extra points

-##  Submission Instructions

-Please send us an email when complete so we can review.

 ## Setup
 ```